quentingenet/vinylkeeper/README.md

 ```bash
 git clone https://github.com/quentingenet/vinylkeeper.git
 ```
-**Don't forget to create your personal .env.development file for the environment variables used in the project (front and back)**
+**Don't forget to create your personal .env.development file for the environment variables used in the project (front and back), to do that you can use the .env.template.contributors file**

 ### Backend Setup
 Navigate to the backend folder, install dependencies, and run migrations: